What is it?

 Is it National Insurance based?

-Yes – adequate contributions by your late husband, wife or civil partner are necessary unless your spouse's or civil partner's death arose from industrial accident or disease.
+Yes – adequate contributions by your late husband, wife or civil partner are necessary unless your spouse's or civil partner's death arose from an industrial accident or disease.

 Is it means-tested?